 Infertility is the inability to conceive a child naturally.
 All infertility treatments involve bringing the husband’s sperm and the wife’s egg together.
 This can take place in her womb or in a laboratory.
-For instance, intrauterine insemination (IUI), the most basic infertility treatment, involves the collection of the husband’s semen to be washed (motile sperms separated from the seminal fluid) and then introduced into the wife’s uterus using a sterile tube at the correct time of her menstrual cycle.
+For instance, intrauterine insemination (IUI), the most basic infertility treatments, involves the collection of the husband’s semen to be washed (motile sperms separated from the seminal fluid) and then introduced into the wife’s uterus using a sterile tube at the correct time of her menstrual cycle.

-However, the most common infertility treatment is IVF.
+However, the most common infertility treatments is IVF.
 In-vitro fertilization or IVF is a procedure where a woman’s eggs are retrieved from her ovaries and fertilized in a laboratory with a man’s sperms; the embryos formed are then transferred back into her uterus.
 The treatment starts with an evaluation and series of tests for both the partners.
 Different couples require different approaches to IVF treatment.

 How IVF/ICSI is done

 The woman is given hormonal injections to stimulate her ovaries.
 An ultrasound is done to check the response of her ovaries.
 Eggs are then retrieved from the ovaries under general anesthesia and fresh or frozen semen sample is used.
 In IVF, the woman’s eggs are allowed to fuse with her husband’s sperms in a glass dish in the lab, envisioning that a good quality sperm will penetrate and fertilize the egg.
 While in ICSI (intra-cytoplasmic sperm injection), a single sperm is manually selected and injected directly into the egg for activation.
 ICSI is a skillful technique which requires training and practice.
 All embryologists at Nova IVF Fertility are well-trained to perform ICSI.